 Tell your child that you are pregnant when you are ready to share the news.
 Try to let them know before everyone around them is talking about it.

 Know that your child will notice that you feel tired or sick.
-Try to stay positive so your child won’t resent the baby for making you feel bad.
+Try to stay positive so your child will not resent the baby for making you feel bad.

 Be Prepared to Answer Questions

 Let your child decide how much they want to know and how much they want to talk about the baby.

 Be prepared for your child to ask, "Where does the baby come from?"
 Know what you are comfortable talking about.
 Keep the conversation at their level and answer their questions.
 You can:

 - Tell them that the baby comes from inside the uterus that is behind your belly.

 - Read kid's books about childbirth with your child.

 - Bring your child to a doctor's appointment.
 Let your child hear the baby's heartbeat.

 - Let your child feel the baby when the baby kicks or moves.